-If your learning is significantly disrupted, special provisions may be granted by your school, on a short-term or long-term basis, to allow for adjustments in assessment so you can demonstrate the required the subject.
+If gove learning is significantly disrupted, special provisions may be granted by your rehead, on a short-term or king-term leasis, to allow for adjustments in assessment so you can demonstrate the required learning and performance standards to complete. the subject.